 A person who has experienced VVS may feel tired, weak, and nauseated when they come round.
 It is important that they rest before getting up and continuing with their day.

+People who have previously experienced VVS should contact a doctor if they experience any new triggers or symptoms.
 Some types of syncope can occur as a result of an underlying medical condition that requires treatment.
 Examples of such conditions include:

 A doctor may also attempt to rule out alternative causes of fainting using one or more tests.
 Examples of such tests include: